Screen time: Recently, I have heard one of the following observations from every parent I’ve talked to:

 5. Remember the benefits of boredom

-After a year of online, indoor activities, our children need to relearn the benefits of boredom.
+After more than a year of online, indoor activities, our children need to relearn the benefits of boredom.
 So often, “I’m bored” means “I want more screen time” or “I don’t know how else to occupy myself.”
 But boredom is the birthplace of creativity.
 It is a muscle that needs flexing and stretching.

 For the most part, screen-based play issues its own pre-set rules about creativity — creativity within a box.
 But children need time and space to create their own entertainment without relying on a device.